darrylo/stars2evernote/README.md

 * Starred items typically have a short HTML description.
 Any element in this description disallowed by Evernote will be **silently removed** -- in partcular, this includes **everything** between the opening and closing tag.

+  **IMPORTANT NOTE**: Embedded youtube videos often use <iframe> elements, which are disallowed by evernote and are thus removed by this script.
+This will result in the embedded youtube video being removed from the note, without anything replacing it.

 * Note that after conversion and importing, any "images" in a converted note is a reference to a remote server image.
 However, after you view the